 ANDREY TSARIKOVSKIY: WE SEE THE DECLINE OF CLASSICAL LEGAL REGULATION

-The need to change antimonopoly law in the digital epoch was discussed at High School of Economics
+The need to change antimonopoly law in the digital epoch was discussed at Higher School of Economics

-On 11 April 2019, “High School of Economics” National Research University held the XX April International Research Conference.
+On 11 April 2019, “Higher School of Economics” National Research University held the XX April International Research Conference.
 The Plenary session was devoted to “Legal regulation of digital economy”.

 Stats-Secretary, Deputy Head of FAS Andrey Tsarikovskiy focused on the importance of changing legal regulation.